Sharma194779/kasparro-ai-agentic-content-generation-system-aashrith-sharma/docs/ProjectDocumentation.md

  4.2 Data Model

-We created a ProductModel class that represents a product with these fields:
+I created a ProductModel class that represents a product with these fields:

 - name: product title
 - concentration: active ingredient strength